NishantLuitel/Leduc-Poker-with-CFR/README.md

 # Leduc-Poker-with-CFR
-Leduc poker is a 2 player simpified version of widely known Texas Hold'em poker with all of it's features
+Leduc poker is a 2 player simpified version of widely known Texas Hold'em poker that preserves most of it's features.

 # Rules of Leduc poker